 When looking for the right sweetener for your supplement brand, the sweetener’s health benefits must be a major factor in your decision.
 Other important components include its palatability, number of calories, cost*, and availability.
 Here is a compilation of available natural and artificial sweeteners and their average cost for your consideration.

-Agave Nectar is native to South America.
-It is fermented to make tequila.
+Agave Nectar Is native to South America.
+It can be fermented to make a beverage.
 To acquire the sweetener, it is processed into a fructose syrup.

 Sweetness – 1.5x sweeter than table sugar.